Remuneration policy for company officers

 Given that the Board has officially confirmed his senior executive status, Mr Huillard is eligible to participate in the defined contribution pension plans and insurance plans set up by VINCI for its employees.

-Under this plan, Mr Huillard will receive a supplementary pension, the amount of which is capped at eight times the annual French social security ceiling (i.e. €329,088 at 1 January 2021).
+Under this plan, at the settlement of his benefits provided by the general social security plan, Mr Huillard will receive a supplementary pension, the amount of which is capped at eight times the annual French social security ceiling (i.e. €329,088 at 1 January 2022).

 It should be noted that the benefits under these plans were taken into account in determining Mr Huillard’s overall remuneration.

-In the Eleventh resolution passed at the Shareholders’ General Meeting of 17 April 2018, shareholders approved a commitment to provide Mr Huillard with severance pay in the event that the Board simultaneously terminates both of his appointments as Chairman of the Board and Chief Executive Officer prior to the normal expiry of his term of office as Director, except in the case of gross negligence or retirement.
-This commitment is capped at 24 months of his fixed and variable remuneration, in line with the recommendations of the Afep-Medef code.
+In the Eleventh resolution passed at the Shareholders’ General Meeting of 17 April 2018, shareholders approved a commitment by the Company to provide Mr Huillard with severance pay in the event that the Board simultaneously terminates both of his appointments as Chairman of the Board and Chief Executive Officer prior to the normal expiry of his term of office as Director in 2022, except in the case of gross negligence or retirement.
+This commitment will expire at the close of the 2022 Shareholders’ General Meeting and will not be renewed.

 Benefits in kind

 Executive company officers have the use of a company car.